 He has been involved in theatre since junior high school when his love of Neil Simon's plays was created by extensive scene work in Adele Mallin's 8th Grade Drama Class.
 He continued his theatre work in high school under the direction of Barbara Goodwin onstage and Ronald Masters in the scene shop in the LA suburb of Eagle Rock, CA. After a short and misguided stint in print journalism in college, he returned to the theatre and decided to go to graduate school for theatrical design.

 David A. Miller is a professional director, playwright and educator.
-David joined the faculty at Bloomsburg University in the fall of 2012 and teaches all levels of Acting, Directing and Playwriting, and directs mainstage productions for the BU Players and mentors student-directed projects.
+David joined the faculty at Bloomsburg University in the fall of 2012 and teaches all levels of acting, directing and playwriting.
+David directs mainstage productions for the BU Players and mentors student-directed projects.

 David is the former founding Artistic Director of The Artful Conspirators, a NYC-based collective of emerging and established theatre artists dedicated to creating new theatrical work that includes the audience as a participant in the theatre-making process.
 David’s work with the Conspirators includes directing Leaving IKEA: A Play in Two Cantos and creating Brooklyn Underground: Theatrical Stories from the Green-Wood Cemetery.

 David has taught, directed and mentored students at Wagner College, Playwrights Horizons Theatre School (NYU), Manhattan College, City College and Kingsborough Community College, among others.
 He has worked extensively in theatre education for young people as a teaching artist in the classroom and in leadership roles such as Director of Educational Outreach for Seattle Children’s Theatre and as Director of Education at Roundabout Theatre Company.